 CFC Animal Care Program

-The program is based on the Canadian Code of Practice for the Care and Handling of Chickens, Turkeys and Breeders from Hatchery to Processing Plant.
-CFC is currently working with the National Farm Animal Care Council (NFACC) to update the Code.
+The program is based on the Canadian Code of Practice for the Care and Handling of Hatching Eggs, Breeders, Chickens and Turkeys.
+CFC worked with the National Farm Animal Care Council (NFACC) to update the Code, and the new version was released in June 2016.
 For more on the Code of Practice, click here.

 The Animal Care Program emphasizes proper animal care throughout each step of the production cycle.
 The program’s requirements are summarized in this info sheet and detailed in the Animal Care Program Producer Manual, also available in the Resources section of our website.
 The Animal Care Program has been integrated with on-farm food safety program to be managed under one system.
 There are many factors that go into making these programs work to ensure credibility and compliance.
 Click here for more information.